-“You might be eating a clean, vegan diet, but if you eat a salad at 8pm, then your food will be laying undigested in your stomach – and that creates acidity, which triggers inflammation.
-So, while you may think you’re healthy by eating only plants and vegetables, the results are the opposite.
+“You might be eating a clean, vegan diet, but if you eat a salad at 8pm, for example, then your food will be laying undigested in your stomach – and that creates acidity, which triggers inflammation.
+So, while you may think you’re healthy by eating only plants and vegetables, the result can be the opposite.
 The answer is not to eat raw food at night, because the body can’t digest it.
 Intermittent fasting is good, too.
 We tend to fast in the mornings, but why not think about ‘dinner-canceling’ sometimes instead?
-We already know most of the obvious inflammatory foods, such as processed or fried foods, alcohol, sugar and salt, but there are also plenty of great anti-inflammatory foods out there, too – such as ginger, turmeric, cherries, blueberries, blackberries, green leafy vegetables, beans, seeds and nuts, olive oil and tomatoes.
-Foods rich in glutathione [a potent antioxidant], such as asparagus, peppers, carrots, broccoli, avocados, squash and spinach, are also excellent, as is fatty fish, like salmon.
+We already know most of the obvious inflammatory foods, including processed or fried foods, alcohol, sugar and salt, but there are also plenty of great anti-inflammatory foods out there, too, such as ginger, turmeric, cherries, blueberries, blackberries, green leafy vegetables, beans, seeds and nuts, olive oil and tomatoes.
+Foods rich in glutathione [a potent antioxidant], such as asparagus, peppers, carrots, broccoli, avocados, squash and spinach, are also excellent – as is fatty fish, like salmon.

 Balance your exercise

-“Moving is one of the key anti-aging devices of all.
-I like to mix it up – walking, biking, pilates, yoga, tennis – and I have the same approach to fitness as I do with skin: nothing should hurt.
+“Moving is one of the most powerful anti-aging devices of all.
+I like to mix it up – walking, biking, Pilates, yoga, tennis – and I have the same approach to fitness as I do with skin: nothing should hurt.
 Feeling a little sore or fatigued is normal when you’re exercising, but avoid anything that leaves your body in pain – because that can be a sign of inflammation.”

 Good heat versus bad heat